YanLuong/Election_Analysis/README.md

 * Candidate Diana DeGette won the election.
 She received the highest number of votes **272,892** and accounted for 73.8% of the votes.

 ![screenshot terminal output](https://github.com/YanLuong/Election_Analysis/blob/main/Resources/Terminal%20Output%20Of%20Results.png)

+### Methods used to calculate the candidate and county vote.

+A *for* loop was used to calculate both the candidate and county votes to read in each row of the data set.
+Two *if* loops were nested within the *for* loop, one

 ### Election-Audit Summary: